DII – Danish Innovation Index

 2. leaders and experts are not the final judges of innovations—consumers are.

-Through a carefully designed procedure, the Innovation Index captures consumers’ perceptions of firms’ innovativeness and the changes that result from these innovations.
-The main focus is on assessing perceived firm innovativeness and on examining the effects on firms’ strategic positioning and customer loyalty.
+Through a carefully designed procedure, DII captures consumers’ perceptions of firms’ innovativeness and the changes that result from these innovations.

 American Innovation Index